JohannesPfeifer/DSGE_mod/README.md

 of Jordi Galí (2015): Monetary Policy, Inflation, and the Business Cycle, Princeton University Press, Second Edition, Chapter 6.5

+### Gali_2015_chapter_7.mod
+Implements the New Keynesian model with price and wage rigidities and unemployment of Chapter 7 of Jordi Galí (2015): Monetary Policy, Inflation, and the Business Cycle, Princeton University Press, Second Edition.

 ### Gali_2015_chapter_8.mod
 Implements the baseline New Keynesian small open economy model of Chapter 8 of Jordi Gali (2015): Monetary Policy, Inflation, and the Business Cycle, Princeton University Press, Second Edition.